jovantehno/rtx5090-gemm-210tflops/README.md

 # rtx5090-gemm-210tflops

-**From 7 TFLOPS to 215 TFLOPS: A hands-on journey through CUDA GEMM optimization**
+**From 7 TFLOPS to 339 TFLOPS: A hands-on journey through CUDA GEMM optimization**

-This repository contains 8 progressive CUDA examples that demonstrate how to write a high-performance matrix multiplication kernel from scratch.
-Starting with a naive implementation running at 7 TFLOPS, we apply optimization techniques one by one until we reach **215 TFLOPS** — that's **94% of cuBLAS performance** on an RTX 5090.
+This repository contains 9 progressive CUDA examples that demonstrate how to write a high-performance matrix multiplication kernel from scratch.
+Starting with a naive implementation running at 7 TFLOPS, we apply optimization techniques one by one until we reach **339 TFLOPS** — that's **1.15x faster than cuBLAS** on an RTX 5090.

 ## Why This Matters